asathkumara/react-inventory-manager/README.md

 ## License

 This project is licensed under [MIT](https://github.com/asathkumara/react-inventory-manager/blob/master/LICENSE).
-Feel free to re-use any libaries and code but do your due diligence when attributing credit.
+Feel free to re-use any libaries and code for non-commercial use but do your due diligence when attributing credit.